tenzir/tenzir/INSTALL.md

 The C++11 requirement dictates GCC version 4.7 or greater.
 If your distribution does not provide one out of the box, you may have to build GCC in your home directory.
-Here are some brief hints how to do so.
+Here are some brief hints how to do so, the [official installation guide](http://gcc.gnu.org/wiki/InstallingGCC) also contains useful instructions.

 First, the installation sequence becomes easier when working with the installation prefix as an environment variable: